-During our final monthly photo shoot Fern just stood up and walked off. …And then I knew she really was a long way from our very first one-month photo shoot where she was slumped down and could barely hold her own neck weight.
+During our final monthly photo shoot, Fern just stood up and walked off.
+She was definitely a long way from our very first one-month photo shoot, where she was slumped down and could barely hold her own neck weight.

-She’s getting more and more personality every day and when I see her carrying on conversations with our dog (“Hello?
+She’s developing more and more personality every day, and when I see her carrying on conversations with our dog (“Hello?
 It’s for you!”) she seems so much more like a little kid than a baby.

-When she flips out over bananas at the grocery.
+6. When she started flipping out over bananas at the grocery.

 The girl loves bananas and will now wave her arms excitedly when we’re at the grocery store to signal me that I should put some in our cart.
 Little babies don’t often do such things.
 She is quickly developing favorites and preferences.

 Fern has become quite the gregarious little thing, waving coyly to people everywhere we go.
-She’s noticed the positie reaction it receives and she willingly hams it up for passersby.
+She’s noticed the positive reaction it receives and she willingly hams it up for passersby.

-Still nursing at one and now Fern can crawl over herself when she wants a nursing session.
+She’s still nursing at one, and now she can crawl over herself when she wants a nursing session.
 It’s kind of funny and kind of strange at the same time, but definitely a far cry from the days when she could barely latch on!

-When she shows excitement over big kid things.
+10. When she began showing excitement over big kid things.